NUMarsIce/NU-PRISMM/README.md

     - Prototype window that interacts with ROS
  - Misc
    - Decide what is needed to analyze sensor data to evaluate a digital core
-   - Create build bash scripts for certain modules
+   - Create build bash scripts for certain modules (utilities.sh)